RaymiiOrg/bash-http-monitoring/README.md

 - Notifications
 - History

+There however is the option to set a `callback_url`, whenever a check fails the script will send the status to that URL, allowing you to set up your own history logging or alerting.

+## Changelog

+* 27-12-2020: Initial release
+* 30-12-2020: Added `cgi-bin`/`docker` support
+* 11-01-2021: Added callback URL for failed checks

 ## Installation & Configuration

 Make sure you have curl installed (`apt install curl`).
 If you need a very simple webserver, try [micro-httpd, by ACME][5]. (`apt install micro-httpd`).